superphy/insilico-subtyping/README.md

 EXAMPLES
 ========

-After [installing](#installation) phylotyper and its dependencies, here is a quick example to demonstrate its usage:
+The following instructions provide a quick demonstration of Phylotypers functions.
+After [installing](#installation) phylotyper and its dependencies, switch into the Phylotyper source directory (if following the Installation Instructions in this document, this location would be `phylotypervm/src/phylotyper/`).

 1. Inform phylotyper of the locations for the dependencies by setting up a [INI config file](https://raw.githubusercontent.com/superphy/insilico-subtyping/master/phylotyper_example.ini)